Big-beatz/setlist-manager/README.md

     When the setlist has been created you can view your setlist in the **My Selists** section.
     If you used the *searchquery* to add your songs a Spotify icon should appear in the right bottom corner of the setlist.
     Open these setlists by clicking on the name of the setlist and a green *Create Playlist* button should present itself.
     By pushing this button a new playlist will be added within your spotify client.
+    The amount of setlists that can be created is as of now limited to 6.

 ###Future Features
 Below will be a list of features that did not make it into the application yet due to time restrictions.
 Nevertheless I'd like to add them in later iterations of this project.
 * ####*Adding Notes to each song*